franzxschmid/carmanagement/README.md

 # carmanagement
-Exercise to train ORMs and the Builder-Pattern.
-(July 2019)
+Exercise to train ORMs and the Builder-Pattern (July 2019)